pbloem/cleartxt/README.md

 <h2 id="email">Send an emai to the offending website</h2>

-If you notice that somebody has sent you your password back, you can send them the following email.
+If you notice that somebody has sent you your password back, you can send them the following email. <span class="no-js">Just replace the values in square brackets.</span>

 <div class="email-form"></div>